pablo-icm/emm/content/publication/massana-eukaryotic-2013/index.md

   in picoeukaryotes.
 Finally, it is plausible that picoeukaryotes are less flexible to enter a reversible state of low metabolic activity, thus picoeukaryote assemblages may have fewer rare species and may be less resilient to environmental change.
-In summary, lumping together pico‐sized microbes may be convenient for some ecological studies, but it is also important to keep in mind their differences.
+In summary, lumping together pico-sized microbes may be convenient for some ecological studies, but it is also important to keep in mind their differences.
 links:
 - name: URL